From 1812 to the present day

 By 1892 the last broad gauge lines were in the far South West, and there was a great need to connect them to the rest of the standard gauge network.
 A mass-effort was planned to replace the last 177 miles / 285 km of broad gauge around Plymouth and Falmouth.
 The last train ran in the early hours on Saturday 21 May 1892.
 As soon as it passed, over 4,000 workers converted the lines, and the last of the broad gauge was removed.
 Normal services were resumed on Monday 23 May, just two days later.

-The Island Line has the oldest rolling stock in the UK: the London Underground 1938 stock.
+Until 2021, the Island Line had the oldest rolling stock in the UK: the London Underground 1938 stock.
 Getting replacements is complicated by the tunnels leading out of Ryde.
-The low clearance is much smaller than on the rest of the UK's network, and only the smallest of trains can fit through safely.
+The low clearance is much smaller than on the rest of the UK's network, and only smaller trains can fit through safely.
+Today, newer former London Underground trains serve the line.

 As the railways were built by competing companies - there was strong competition and tensions often ran high.
 When the LSWR line to Havant opened in 1858, they tried to run their trains through to Portsmouth on another company's line.
 The first LSWR train ran under the cover of darkness, but found its path blocked at Havant where rails were removed, and other trains positioned to block a route through.
 With their rivals, the LBSCR, calling more men and engines for backup, the LSWR had to retreat.
 The companies issues weren't resolved for another two years.